SiFTW/MitchellLabWebsite/content/event/simon-mitchell-establishes-new-sussex-cancer-research-centre/index.md

 ---
-title: Simon Mitchell establishes new Sussex Cancer Research Centre
+title: New Sussex Cancer Research Centre launched and co-directed by Simon Mitchell
 abstract: >
   Sussex Cancer Research Centre brings together experts from Brighton and Sussex Medical School,  the University of Sussex, the University of Brighton, and NHS